dima666Sik/Learn-Redux/README.md

 ## Lesson-3.<br>

-`In this tutorial, we will learn how to work with arrays in redux, learn what actions creators are, and refactor redux code.`
+`In this tutorial, we will learn how to work with arrays in redux, learn what actions creators are, and refactor redux code.
+We will also learn how to work with arrays in redux, find out what actions creators are and refactor redux code.`

+## Lesson-4.<br>

+`In this tutorial, we will look at how to work with asynchronous actions using the redux thunk as an example.`

+# Redux Toolkit Practice

+## Lesson-5.<br>

+`In this tutorial, we will look at how to work with asynchronous actions using the redux thunk as an example.`